-My shiny teeth that sparkle just like the stars in space My shiny teeth that twinkle, adding beauty to my face!
+My shiny teeth that sparkle, adding beauty to my face

-Of course, it's usually done ironically, often with the character posing directly to camera
+Of course, it's usually done ironically, often with the character posing directly to the camera.

 Note that this is different from when teeth sparkle menacingly to show how sharp they are and how bad the impending bite is going to hurt.
 For those cases, see Audible Sharpness.
 In slightly more realistic circumstances, someone's smile might also sparkle because of a gold tooth.
 See also Bishie Sparkle and Wink "Ding!", other sparkly ways to denote grandeur.
 When combined with a Fascinating Eyebrow and Dreary Half-Lidded Eyes, you get a DreamWorks Face.

 - In the Delta Airlines safety video that plays before takeoff, a flight attendant does this while demonstrating how to use a seat cushion as a flotation device.